Alexdaz/asuka-bot/README.md

 ### ⚙️ Config File

-The configuration file is contained within the `.env` file.
+The configuration file is contained within the `Settings.toml` file.

-- `PREFIX`: Prefix for commands.
+- `prefix`: Prefix for commands.
-- `ACTIVITY`: Define an activity for the bot.
+- `activity`: Define an activity for the bot.
-- `TIME_ZONE`: Time zone for the felizjueves command.
+- `timezone`: Time zone for the felizjueves command.
-- `DISCORD_TOKEN`: The token used by the Discord bot.
-- `DEBUG`: The most important events of the bot should be logged into the console and in a file, for troubleshooting purposes.
+- `debug`: The most important events of the bot should be logged into the console and in a file, for troubleshooting purposes.
 To start the log, enter `1` and `0` to stop it.

 Example

 ```
-PREFIX='$'
-ACTIVITY=Napping...
-TIME_ZONE=America/New_York
-DISCORD_TOKEN=YOURTOKEN-123456789
-DEBUG=0
+[settings]
+prefix = '$'
+activity = "Napping..."
+timezone = "America/New_York"
+debug = 0
 ```
+If the file does not exist, it will be generated automatically.

+### 🔒 Token

+When you launch the bot for the first time, it will prompt you to enter the token generated from the Discord developer portal.
+After you’ve entered the token, it will be saved in a hidden and encrypted file that cannot be viewed or edited by anyone.
+The encryption algorithm used is AES-256-GCM.